treehouses/cli/README.md

    [minetest]                             Minetest is an open source infinite-world block sandbox game engine with survival and crafting
    [invoiceninja]                         Invoiceninja is the leading self-host platform to create invoices.
-   [librespeed]                           Librespeed is a very lightweight Speedtest implemented in Javascript tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
+   [librespeed]                           Librespeed is a very lightweight Speedtest implemented in Javascript [domoticz]                             Domoticz is a home automation system that lets you monitor and configure various devices tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
     [stop|destroy|notice|status|refresh]
 bootoption <console|desktop> [autologin]  sets the boot mode